HenrikBengtsson/future/OVERVIEW.md

 > a
 [1] 2.71
 ```
-Above, `x` is evaluated eagerly (in a local environment), whereas `y` is evaluated lazily in the calling environment.
+Above, the expression for `x` is evaluated eagerly (in a local environment), whereas the one for `y` is evaluated lazily in the calling environment.

 ### Nested futures